wanders00/dit113_systems_development/README.md

 ### Vasilena Karaivanova

 - Contributed to the functionality of some sensors.
 Worked on the WIO Terminal for the most part, in terms of GUI and alerts.
-Additionally, worked on documentation & wiki-page.
+Additionally, worked on documentation, readme & wiki-page.